pyscf/pyscf.github.io/source/user/pbc/gto.rst

 Each row of the 3-by-3 matrix of :attr:`~Cell.a` represents a lattice vector in Cartesian coordinate, with the same unit as the input :attr:`atom` parameter.

-.. note:: It is recommended that the input lattice vectors (row by row) form a
+.. note:: The input lattice vectors (row by row) should form a right-handed coordinate system, as otherwise some integrals may be computed incorrectly in PySCF.
-          right-handed coordinate system.

 Basis set and pseudopotential
 -----------------------------